benjaminjonard/openeats-docker/README.md

-###Dockerfile for OpenEats with everything except the database.
+###Dockerfile for OpenEats with everything except the database

 Here's a basic example of usage with docker-compose: